 Murujuga is now a National Park and contains broad valleys, huge rock piles, plateaux, beaches, streams, waterfalls and pools after rain.
 Murujuga juts out into the waters of the Indian Ocean and the Dampier Archipelago – a group of Islands named after the first known white man to explore the area – William Dampier, who first came in 1688.
 The islands too are rugged and beautiful and are a very much appreciated recreational area for the people of Karratha.

-Inland the area contains many beautiful spots, hills and ranges, rivers and streams, pools, and many historic old Station ruins.
-Millstream National Park, which straddles the Fortescue River, is about 100 km inland form Karratha on the Tom Price Road – which is bitumen nearly the whole way.
+Inland the area contains many beautiful spots, hills and ranges, rivers and streams, pools, and many historic old Station Ruins.
+Millstream National Park, which straddles the Fortescue River, is about 100 km inland from Karratha on the Tom Price Road – which is bitumen nearly the whole way.
 Further afield (some 300 km along this road) lies the magnificent Karijini National Park, one of our nations most iconic natural wonders.

 Being the oldest town in WA north of Geraldton, Roebourne also has a suite of gorgeous old buildings dating from the mid to late 19th century.
 The old Roebourne Gaol contains a range of artefacts and photographs from the towns early days and shows some of the unfortunate history of black-white relations in the area.